2025 Minyard Morris Fellows

 UC Berkeley '24Economics & English

 Catherine is a double major in Economics and English at UC Berkeley with a passion for law and social justice.
-As a Minyard Morris Fellow, she has contributed to important pro bono initiatives while preparing for her future legal career.
+As a Minyard Morris Fellow, she contributes to foundation operations and pro bono initiatives while preparing for her future legal career.
 Catherine's interdisciplinary background in economics and literature provides her with a unique perspective on legal issues affecting communities.

 Fellowship Impact